keychain-io/solution-accelerator-chat/keychain-sample-chat-android/README.md

 ![Architecture](./images/CreatePersonaScreen.png)

-After creating the persona, it goes through the following status changes before it is fully matured and ready for use:
+After creating the persona, it goes through the following status changes before it is fully matured and ready for use.
+If you miss a status (like `CREATED`) that's OK - as long as there is progression to `CONFIRMED`.

+!!!
+NOTE The states rely on new blocks arriving, and generally speaking it takes ~4 minutes for each new block to come in.
+It may take between 12-20 minutes for the newly created persona to fully mature to `CONFIRMED`.

 ```
-NOSTATUS
 CREATED
 FUNDING
 BROADCASTED
 CONFIRMING
 CONFIRMED
-EXPIRING
-EXPIRED

 ```

-Once the status reaches `CONFIRMED` it stays confirmed.
-EXPIRING and EXPIRED need not be dealt with in this sample application.

-The status of the persona must be `CONFIRMED` before you can use it to login.

-> Please note that it can take several minutes for the persona to become fully confirmed on the Blockchain.

 ### Login